mehmetumit/auto_minifier/README.md

  \__,_|\__,_|\__\___/___|_| |_| |_|_|_| |_|_|_| |_|\___|_|
                    |_____|
 ```
 Auto minifier script based on minify.
-Added html, js, css for default.
+Added html, js, css by default.
 You can modify paths for your project